Interesting Facts About Costa Rica

 - The Irazu Volcano: is the highest volcano in Costa Rica.
 I personally recommend you visit this beautiful volcano, located in the province of Cartago, which is about about an hour and thirty minutes away from San José.

 - The Juan Santa María International Airport is named after a Costa Rican young man, who volunteered to burn down a Fort called “El Mesón”, in Rivas Nicaragua, during a war at the turn of the last century.
+A national holiday in Costa Rica is dedicated to him.

 - The Costa Rican Coffee Culture: is engrained in our DNA.
 Costa Rican coffee is famous worldwide, and coffee production has been a significant part of the country’s history and economy since the 1800s.
 I especially enjoy Tarrazú coffee, which is arguably the best of the world.
 Juan Valdes, does indeed, drink Costa Rican Coffee.